Umuril/Five-Mins/README.md

 # Five-Mins
-## Website to allow people that need some help, find someone that has some free time.
+## Connecting People in Need with Available Help

+Five-Mins is a website dedicated to fostering a supportive community by connecting individuals in need of assistance with those who have available free time.
+Our platform allows people to find help when they need it most.

 ### Website Features
-Most features are enabled to logged users.
-You can register to the site and choose if you are here for work or for asking a help.
+Most features are available to registered users.
+Upon registration, you can specify whether you are here for work or to ask for help.

-### Tech
+### Technology Used
 - Django

-### Project goals
+### Project Goals
-- [ ] Guests can see recently closed works or new requests from users.  - [ ] Guests can search by price / time / location
+- [ ] Guests can view recently closed works or new requests from users.
+- [ ] Guests can search for requests based on price, time, or location.
-- [ ] Users can create new requests
+- [ ] Users can create new assistance requests.
-- [ ] Users/Workers can see closed / in progress request (history)
+- [ ] Users and workers can view closed and in-progress requests (history).
-- [ ] Users <-> Workers can coordinate after match
+- [ ] Users and workers can coordinate and communicate after a match is made.
-- [ ] Users/Workers stars for work done?
-- [ ] Workers can ask for more information before accepting
+- [ ] Workers can request additional information before accepting a job.
-- [ ] Workers can have a default time for avalability?
-- [ ] Admin can ban workers/users
+- [ ] The admin has the ability to ban workers and users.
-- [ ] Admin can create random data for testing (create users / workers  jobs / close jobs)
+- [ ] The admin can generate random data for testing purposes (e.g., create users, workers, jobs, and close jobs).

-### To decide
+### Pending Decisions
-- [ ] Flow for match users with workers
+- [ ] Determine the flow for matching users with workers.
-- [ ] Allow multiple workers for a single job
+- [ ] Allow multiple workers to work on a single job.
+- [ ] Implement a rating system where users and workers can rate each other based on the quality of work done.
+- [ ] Enable workers to set their default availability time.

 ### Roles
-Guest (Not logged user)
+- Guest (Not logged in user)
-User (Any logged user)
+- User (Logged in user)
-Worker (Any registred user that offers work)
+- Worker (Registered user offering assistance)
-Admin (Website Admin)
+- Admin (Website administrator)

 ### Screenshot
-To do
+Screenshot to be added.